frankvegadelgado/sat/README.md

 # Directed Hamiltonian Path

-Instance: A directed graph G = (V, E).
+Instance: A directed graph G = (V, E) of n vertices, such that each vertex is labeled with a unique integer from 1 to n.
 A Hamiltonian path is a simple path (with no repeated nodes) such that this one contains all the vertices in V.

-Question: Is there a Hamiltonian path in the graph G?
+Question: Is there a Hamiltonian path from 1 to n in the graph G?

 **Note: This problem is NP-complete.**